josdem/blog-hugo/content/techtalk/java/streams.md

 categories = ["techtalk","code","java"]
 tags = ["josdem","techtalks","programming","technology", "streams java", "java"]
 date = 2024-07-23T07:33:53-04:00
-escription = "Stream interface is defined in java.util.stream package.
-In Java 8, collections will start having methods that return Stream.
-Streams support Aggregate Operations.
-The common aggregate operations are filter, map, reduce, find, match and sort."
+description = "The stream interface is defined in the java.util.stream package.
+Since Java 8, the stream API will use collections to process collections.
+Streams support aggregate operations.
+The common aggregate operations are filter, map, reduce, find, match, and sort."
 +++

-Stream interface is defined in `java.util.stream package`.
-In Java 8, collections will start having methods that return Stream.
-Streams support Aggregate Operations.
-The common aggregate operations are filter, map, reduce, find, match and sort.
+The stream interface is defined in the `java.util.stream` package.
+Since Java 8, the stream API will use collections to process collections.
+Streams support aggregate operations.
+The common aggregate operations are filter, map, reduce, find, match, and sort.

-The `map` method is used to map each element to its corresponding result.
-The following Java code gets squares of numbers using map.
+The `map` method maps each element to its corresponding result.
+The following Java code uses the map to get squares of numbers.

 ```java
 import java.util.List;